celikelozdinc/DesignPatterns/Structural/Adapter/README.md

     + From that, an adapter class is derived; it’s task is that of taking one or more target instances, where the actual callbacks reside.

 ## WHEN DO WE NEED?
-The **Adapter Pattern** is pretty common in C++ code.
+- The **Adapter Pattern** is pretty common in C++ code.
 It’s very often used in systems based on some legacy code.
 In such cases, **Adapters** make legacy code work with modern classes.
+- Converts interfaces, communicates incompatible interfaces

 ## Identification
 Adapter is recognizable by a `constructor which takes an instance of a different abstract/interface type`.
 When the adapter receives a call to any of its methods, it translates parameters to the appropriate format and then directs the call to one or several methods of the `wrapped object`.